Here's an example of passing device data with a transaction:

 - a customer adds credit card data to your Vault

-- a customer initiates a credit card transaction
+- a customer initiates a credit card or Google Pay transaction

 We send both transactions and verification requests to Kount to ensure that you get the most comprehensive fraud protection possible, and Kount will be more accurate when you include device data.